-Finally and if necessary, the plate could maintain the pressure system in a fixed position, due to an appropriate design of the pad (for instance: hole - see picture).
+Finally and if necessary, the plate must maintain the pressure system in a fixed position, due to an appropriate design of the pad.

-Brush with shock absorber plate
+Brush with shock

 Note: Vibrations transmitted to the brush and which need to be damped, lie within a wide range of frequencies and amplitudes.
 In principle, high frequency and low amplitude vibrations are damped using the same material as the brush, due to its elastic or plasto-elastic deformation capabilities.
 However, low frequency and high amplitude vibrations are absorbed in the brush shock absorbers.